yazinsai/woocommerce/readme.txt

 == Requirements ==

-In order to start using Payfort, please head on over to [http://start.payfort.com/](our website) and register for an online account (it'll only take a minute; we'll wait..)
+In order to start using Payfort, please head on over to (our website)[https://start.payfort.com/] and register for an online account (it'll only take a minute; we'll wait..)

 **Got the account?** Awesome .. now make sure to note the following details from your Dashboard:
 - Test Secret Key